-No. A university's F&A cost rate is not a percent of the total grant, but rather a percentage only a subset of the research project's direct costs.
+No. A university's F&A cost rate is not a percent of the total grant, but rather a percentage only of the research project's direct costs.
 Currently, the average amount paid to universities for F&A expenses is approximately 25-33 percent of the total amount of a grant.
-(Campuses with medical centers tend to be closer to 33 percent because of the higher costs involved in providing for medical research facilities.)
+(Campuses with medical centers tend to be closer to 33 percent because of the increased costs and expenses involved in providing for medical research facilities.)